BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Nm:** Well, because your sense of self, your being, all of your assumptions are fed by it, dependent on it, sustained by it.
 Whether you want it or not, through acting on it, you’re feeding it.
-It’s a direct nutriment for *bhava*, for ego, for conceit, for ownership.
+It’s a direct nutriment for <span lang="pi">*bhava*</span>, for ego, for conceit, for ownership.
 It’s a vicious circle.

-There are four types of nutriment and what’s in common with all those nutriments, is that they are nutriments for *bhava*, for your sense of self when you take them wrongly.
-So the one who is free from nutriment of food is free from *bhava* to that extent.
-An arahant doesn’t stop eating food, but eating food ceases to be the nutriment for his being because he has seen the danger in it.
+There are four types of nutriment and what’s in common with all those nutriments, is that they are nutriments for
+<span lang="pi">*bhava*</span>, for your sense of self when you take
+them wrongly.
+So the one who is free from nutriment of food is free from
+<span lang="pi">*bhava*</span> to that extent.
+An arahant doesn’t stop
+eating food, but eating food ceases to be the nutriment for his being because he has seen the danger in it.
 There is no wanting anymore, no desire, no lust in regard to the nutriment of food.
-Thus, it has ceased to be the nutriment for *bhava*, nutriment for his being and misconceptions.
+Thus, it has ceased to be the nutriment for <span lang="pi">*bhava*</span>, nutriment for his being and misconceptions.
 There is no more pressure either.
 Pressure was your wrong attitude which has been uprooted.
 As I said, “itch” is enough in itself, it does not require a scratch nor even imply it.

 **Q:** But it’s still an itch